Version (album)

-Version is the second album by English record producer Mark Ronson, first released on 16 April 2007 through Allido and Columbia Records.
-It is an album of cover versions with a retro-inspired sound that Ronson considers to be reminiscent of Motown and Stax releases.
+Version is the second studio album by British DJ and producer Mark Ronson, first released on 16 April 2007 through Allido and Columbia Records.
+It is an album of cover versions featuring a retro-inspired sound that Ronson considers to be reminiscent of Motown and Stax releases.
 The album cost more than £870,000 to launch.
 Version reached number 2 on the UK Albums Chart and has sold 105,584 copies as of January 2015.